-We observe in Fig.~\ref{fig:PvsI} that the variance of emissivity of aligned grains (as traced by $\vareps(\sr)$) and of all grains (aligned or not, as traced by $\varP(\dmod)$), are of compatible amplitude, except at 217\GHz. $\srolltwo$ polarization data follow a $T$-trend, while $\dmod$ intensity data are somewhere in between the pure $T$ trend and the pure $\beta$ trend.
-The data-model correlation coefficients
+Fig.~\ref{fig:PvsI} shows that the variance of emissivity of aligned grains (as traced by $\vareps(\sr)$) and that of all grains (aligned or unaligned, traced by $\varP(\dmod)$), are of compatible amplitude, except at 217\GHz.
+The $\srolltwo$ polarization data follow a $T$ trend, while the $\dmod$ intensity data lie between the pure $T$ and pure $\beta$ trends.
+The data-model correlation coefficients,

-are relatively high (higher than 85\%) at all frequencies.
-The value at 100\GHz\ must however be taken with caution as the value derived for $\vareps_{100\times100}$ through Eq.~\eqref{eq:compute_vareps} is underestimated by the contamination of $\varpsi_{100\times100}$ observed in Fig.~\ref{fig:varbT}.
-Overall, this means that the fluctuations observed in the total SED of a given light cone match well the fluctuations present in the polarized SED of the same light cone.
+are relatively high (above 85\%) at all frequencies.
+However, the value at 100\GHz\ must be interpreted with caution, as the value derived for $\vareps_{100\times100}$ through Eq.~\eqref{eq:compute_vareps} is underestimated due to contamination by $\varpsi_{100\times100}$, as observed in Fig.~\ref{fig:varbT}.
+Overall, this indicates that the fluctuations observed in the total SED of a given light cone correspond closely to the fluctuations present in the polarized SED of the same light cone.

-\subsection{Results obtained with the \Planck\ PR4 data release.}
+\subsection{Results obtained with the \Planck\ PR4 data release}